//

 To see contact information for the researcher use the ‘My Schedule/Credits’ link and then select the relevant study.

-As long as you cancel more than 24 hours in advance, you can usually cancel an appointment without penalty.
+We ask that you please cancel more than 24 hours in advance.
 To cancel an appointment, log onto the SONA web site and use the ‘View or cancel my study appointments” located under the “My Schedule& Credits” heading.
-If it is less than 24 hours before the appointment, you must contact the experimenter (using the information listed).
+If it is less than 24 hours before the appointment, you should contact the experimenter directly (using the information listed).
 Try to contact the experimenter directly (phone, in person) if you need to give short notice.
+Researchers are typically very accommodating and happy to work with you.

-The experimenter is not obligated to agree with your request to cancel.
-This is because some experiments require a day or more to prepare.
-If the experimenter refuses to cancel, then you must keep the appointment or you will receive a “no-show.”
-If you feel that this is unfair (because of a truly unavoidable emergency), please email cvy@psu.edu to explain.
+Please be aware, however, that the experimenter is not obligated to agree with your request to cancel when given less than 24 hours’ notice.
+This is because some experiments require a day or more to prepare and are costly to prepare.
+If the experimenter refuses to cancel, then you must keep the appointment, or you will receive a “no-show.”
+If you feel that this is unfair (because of a truly unavoidable emergency), please email the subject pool administrator (psychsonaupwc@psu.edu) to explain.

 What if I had an emergency and couldn't cancel in time?

-Contact the subject pool administrator ().
+Contact the subject pool administrator (psychsonaupwc@psu.edu).
 Please do not contact the experimenter, your instructor, or your TA.

 What if I show up for an experiment and no one else is there?